-A high level of attendance at meetings of the Board of Governors (either in person or by electronic means; or through response to written resolutions) is expected so that governors can perform their functions properly.
+A high level of attendance at meetings of the LTE Group Board and its committees (either in person or by electronic means; or through response to written resolutions) is expected so that governors can perform their functions properly.

 14. GOVERNANCE DEVELOPMENT